-LENGTH OF FUNDING: Grants are typically awarded for up to a twelve (12) month period, with this cycle from January 1, 2019 through December 31, 2019 (NOTE NEW AWARD PERIOD).
+LENGTH OF FUNDING: Grants are typically awarded for up to a twelve (12) month period, with this cycle from January 1, 2022 through December 31, 2022.

 Projects are eligible for a maximum of 48-months of funding.
-Funding beyond the first year will be determined based on the performance of grantee, meeting reporting requirements and availability of funds.
+Funding beyond the first year will be determined based on the information in the continuation application, the performance of grantee, meeting reporting requirements and availability of funds.